lprsoft/lpreditor/README.md

 ---
-Another option is to display bounding boxes of caracters and license plate ROI (by activate show_boxes function, directly in the code) to see  :
+Another option is to display bounding boxes of caracters and license plate ROI (by activate show_boxes function, directly in the code) :
 &nbsp;